CharmGuarde/Assignment-3/README.md

 ## Overview
 The project is used to test my knowledge on creating a web app using CRUD.
 I implemented it by making a website using resources provided in class and by searching it up on the internet.

+I implemented a GitHub and Google authorization using passport.js
 ------------------------------------------------------------------------------------------------

 ## Structure